jhannes/certificate-fun/SCRIPT.md

 ## Getting the browser to trust a new CA

-1. When I start `com.johannesbrodwall.pki.server.HttpsDemoServer`, it complains that it needs to know where to store the information about the certificate authority.
+1. When I start `com.johannesbrodwall.pki.server.CaHttpServer`, it complains that it needs to know where to store the information about the certificate authority.
 I specify `ca.keyStore` and `ca.keyStorePassword` for the storage of the file with the key and certificate and I also give the CA a name, which is called the `ca.create.issuerDN` (Distinguished Name).
 Finally, I specify that it can be created if missing `ca.create.ifMissing`